mindcat/dragonfly-neuro/README.md

 ## Methodology

 Drones have limitations in weight, storage, and energy as these resources are sparse.
 Neuromorphic chip architecture permits reduced energy consumption and allows information storage using the time dimension.
 In our experiment, we use the AKD1000 chip, which is a neuromorphic processing chip developed by BrainChip Holdings.
 Unlike traditional GPUs, which rely on dense matrix operations, the AKD1000 processes sparse, event-driven data, making it much more efficient for real-world workloads.
 This approach not only reduces computational overhead but also aligns closely with the operation of the human brain, offering a pathway to more biologically inspired AI.
+The main reason to use the neuromorphic chip is its energy efficiency, which is crucial in edge devices such as UAVs.

+Dragonfly brains have some unique characteristics that make models of them more straightforward than might initially be expected.
+Distinct neural pathways exist directly between the eyes and wings of a dragonfly, seemingly bypassing it's central nervous system entirely.
+This is theorized to be responsible for their fast reaction times while chasing, and points towards a relatively simple but very fast neural network we have to simulate: only considering that one pathway, ignoring the rest of the dragonfly nervous system, but still having an intelligent navigation model.

+Dragonflies have some advantages, particularly in visual processing speed (200 hz) and a near 160$^\circ$ FOV (Which, in the interest of reasonable precision in tracking targets within a FOV, we are not replicating in our models).
+Research indicates, though, this comes at the cost of visual detail and depth perception.
+The lack of depth perception makes their trajectory predicting powers even more impressive, but also points to it not being a computationally complex 3D space trajectory solver, but instead some more novel (and, importantly, efficient) evolved approach of guaranteeing a collision course.

 ### Neural Network